 The equipment used for photography can be quite expensive, so photographers must use caution when operating and packing their cameras and accessories.

-Animal photographers can specialize by photographing one specific species or a category of animals such as wildlife, horses, or pets.
-There may be further specialization as a photographer finds a particular niche in their area of the industry: for example, an equine photographer might specialize in show, racing, conformation, or stallion photography.
+Animal photographers can specialize by photographing one specific species or a category of animals such as wildlife, horses or pets.
+There may be further specialization as a photographer finds a particular niche in their area of the industry.
+For example, an equine photographer might specialize in show, racing, conformation or stallion photography.

 Some animal photographers focus on supplying images to stock photo agencies.
 The photographer earns a commission when the stock agency licenses a client to use the image for a fee.
-Photographers may also choose to bypass stock agencies entirely and sell their own pictures directly for use in advertisements, magazines, books, or websites.
+Photographers may also choose to bypass stock agencies entirely and sell their own pictures directly for use in advertisements, magazines or websites.

 Some animal photographers, especially those involved in wildlife photography, work in the field and travel across the globe in pursuit of their animal subjects.
 Others, especially pet photographers, maintain a studio location or take photos in a single city or region.

-Another option is pursuing photography part time while holding a full-time position in another industry.
+Another option is pursuing photography part-time while holding a full-time position in another industry.
 Many photographers start out in this fashion, pursuing photography as a hobby on nights and weekends until they build up an adequate portfolio and clientele to begin working full time as a freelancer.

 Education & Training

 No degree is required to become an animal photographer, but many successful photographers hold a college degree in photography or photojournalism.
-It is also entirely possible to major in an unrelated area and include some photography classes as part of the educational experience.
+It is also entirely possible to major in an unrelated area and includes some photography classes as part of the educational experience.